Delhi Teachers University Bill passed in Assembly | Education

 The Delhi Assembly on Tuesday passed a Bill for setting up a world-class teachers' training university that would offer programmes such as BA-BEd and BSc-BEd.

-The Delhi Teachers' University Bill was introduced in the House on Monday by Deputy Chief Minister Manish Sisodia who also holds the education portfolio.
-During a discussion on the Bill, he said the university will set a benchmark in teachers' training and enhance the quality of education.
+The Delhi Teachers' University Bill was introduced in the House on Monday by Deputy Chief Minister Manish Sisodia, who also holds the education portfolio.
+During a discussion on the Bill on Tuesday, he said the university will set a benchmark in teachers' training and enhance the quality of education.

 Taking a jibe at Prime Minister Narendra Modi, he said the Sports University unveiled in Meerut copied the model of the one announced in Delhi.